Python’s

 make parallelisation in R simpler, through enabling any calls to be

-simply wrapped in parallelisation functions like future()
+simply wrapped in parallelisation functions like future().
+These

-packages offer no direct way of controlling the timeout
+packages offer no direct way of controlling the timeout parameter

-, or any equivalent functionality.
+of mccollect(), or any equivalent functionality.

 The next section explores a different approach that is operating-system independent.